 While you are going to want to protect your iPhone 13, nobody wants to walk around carrying a heavy, bulky brick.
 The next portion of our overall score is dedicated to the size and weight of each model we tested.
 For this metric, we simply weighed and measured each case.

-You can't top the Totallee Thin when it comes to mobility.
+You can't top the Totallee Thin regarding mobility.
 This paper-thin model adds practically nothing to your phone's total size and weight while still offering scratch protection for the body and the glass.
 This case is less than one millimeter thick and weighs 0.2 ounces.

 The Apple Silicone Case with MagSafe weighs 1 ounce, which is next to nothing compared to a belt, wallet, or pocket change.
-This model also hardly adds anything to the overall size of the phone.
-The CASEKOO Crystal Clear also weighs in at 1 ounce, but this model is starting to climb toward the bulkier end of the spectrum.
+It barely adds any bulk to the phone at all.
+The CASEKOO Crystal Clear also weighs in at 1 ounce, but this model is not nearly as low-profile.
 If you want the highest-rated drop-tested model, you'll be paying for it with added bulk and weight — the OtterBox Commuter Series is almost ten times as thick as the Totallee Thin case and weighs 1.8 ounces.

 Design